lu4nm3/scala-lessons/src/main/scala/_4_functional_programming_monads/lesson4_9_monad_transformers.md

 <h2>Use case</h2>

 For example, say we're working with a database to retrieve user information.
-In this case since we don't want to block our program while interacting with the database, we use `Task` to do things asynchronously.
+In this case since we don't want to block our program while interacting with the database, we use `IO` to do things asynchronously.
 In addition, the `User` value that we're looking for may or may not exist so we'll use `Option` to represent this:

 ```scala